-Warning: The controls used have been tested negative for HBsAg, anti-HCV, anti-HIV-1 and anti-HIV-2 using enzyme immunoassays and indirect immunofluorescence methods.
+Warning: The calibrators and controls used have been tested negative for HBsAg, anti-HCV, anti-HIV-1 and anti-HIV-2 using enzyme immunoassays and indirect immunofluorescence methods.
 Nonetheless, all materials should be treated as being a potential infection hazard and should be handled with care.
 Some of the reagents contain the toxic agent sodium azide.
-Avoid skin contact.
+Avoid contact with the skin.